Couple/Relationship Counseling – Are You Feeling Lonely in Your Relationship?

 We have heard that therapy can be expensive and take a lot of time.
 Will it be worth it?

-I invite you to consider couples counseling as an important investment in yourself, your partner, your relationship, and both of your lives.
+We invite you to consider couples counseling as an important investment in yourself, your partner, your relationship, and both of your lives.
 When we experience turmoil in our intimate partnership, all other aspects of our lives suffer.
 However, when we are in a loving, supportive relationship, we feel more confident in other areas of our lives.
 A healthy relationship can generate ripples of positivity and productivity.
 Furthermore, couples counseling is not a life-long sentence.
 You get out of it what you put into it.
 If you are both committed to improving your relationship and engaging in the process, you can begin to see results in just a few sessions.

 I believe that we really need help; however, my partner is resistant to the idea of therapy.

 In all honesty, couples counseling is most effective when both partners are present and willing.
-If your partner is not interested in couples counseling, I offer individual counseling.
+If your partner is not interested in couples counseling, we also offer individual counseling.
 In individual sessions, you can work on your personal issues.
 When you start making meaningful changes in your life, not only can you experience more overall joy, but you may also see a positive ripple effect into your relationship.

 We tried therapy in the past and it did not work.
 Can we really be helped?